#06 - Core Business Events, What data is required?

 I move onto the sixth area, the Core Business Events.

-Core Business Events represent key business processes, activities or transactions within your organisation that capture the necessary data to answer the stakeholders’ business questions.
+Core Business Events represent key business processes, activities or transactions within your organisation that capture the necessary data to answer the stakeholders’ Business Questions.

 These Core Business Events generate the data that will be used in the Information Product.

-I use the Agile Data “who does what” pattern to quickly understand the related Core Business Concepts and Processes.
+I recommend you use the Agile Data ‘Who Does What’ pattern to quickly understand the related